 2) The single most common mistake that the students made was forgetting to put the limit resistor on the LED, and a few digital ports were lost from resulting high currents if student failed to notice the the led was unusually bright.
 (Again, I am amazed the mcu’s survived these events without needing surgery) With younger students, I suggest that you pre-solder a 10k limit resistor directly to the ground line of the LED’s before you hand out the parts so that there is no way to make this mistake.
 They will still hook the thing up wrong, and three color led’s will light up with unusual color combinations if you ground any of the 4 lines, but I don’t think we lost any digital lines that way.

 More Resources for Teachers:

 (I will add more links here as I find them…)

 Be sure to check out Jeremy Blum’s Arduino Tutorials which are essentially a complete course on the Arduino; all the more impressive because he did the entire thing as a one-man-band while he was still a student.
-In my opinion, the best quality videos available on Arduino are the ones created by Jeff Feddersen & Tom Igoe for the ITP program at NYU, though some of their tutorials might be pitched a bit high for beginners.
+In my opinion, the best quality videos available for Arduino are the ones created by Jeff Feddersen & Tom Igoe for the ITP program at NYU, though some of those tutorials might be pitched a bit high for beginners.
 Paul McWhorter also has an extensive tutorial series on youtube.